7RU7H/Archive/Linux/Linux-Commands/Module-Linux-Commands.md

 # Modules
-Check [[grepAllTheThings]] and [[Core-Linux-Commands]], eventual I hope to expand and organise this for each to have there own file, but for now one will do.
+Check [[Grep-All-The-Things]] and [[Core-Linux-Commands]], eventual I hope to expand and organise this for each to have there own file, but for now one will do.

 #### awk
 ```bash